-Yes.
-The dispatching SBC links the systems in Dual Version PortaSwitch® so it is required for delivering calls across systems.
-It identifies which system a customer record is located in and delivers calls there.
+The DSBC links systems in Dual Version PortaSwitch® and is required for delivering calls across systems.
+It "knows" where the account record is located and delivers the call accordingly.
+You can configure DSBC on a real or virtual server or in the PortaOne Cloud.